-(2) Blood samples shall get collected using a sterile syringe and hypodermic needle.
+(2) Blood samples shall be collected using a sterile syringe and hypodermic needle.
 Other options include equipment of equivalent sterility.
 The skin at the area of puncture shall get thoroughly cleansed and disinfected.
 This happens if any solution containing ethyl alcohol shall not get used as a skin antiseptic.

 (3) Containers and other equipment for sample collection must preserve the integrity and suitability of the sample.
 Also, the sample must have protection from the time of collection until analysis.
 Following collection, the container for each sample shall get sealed and labeled.
-In addition, only those samples properly sealed shall get analyzed.
+In addition, only those samples properly sealed shall be analyzed.

 Requirements for Urine Testing

 (1) The police officer collecting the sample shall monitor the collection of the sample.
 This ensures that adulteration or misidentification does not occur.
-Collections shall get monitored by a police officer of the same gender as the individual from whom the sample gets obtained.
+Collections shall be monitored by a police officer of the same gender as the individual from whom the sample gets obtained.

 Requirements for Blood and Urine Tests

-(1) No analysis result may get reported or used for the purposes specified in section 14-227a-2b of the Regulations of Connecticut State Agencies, unless the method or methods used to conduct the analysis get approved by the commissioner and such analysis gets performed by an analyst.
+(1) No analysis result may be reported or used for the purposes specified in section 14-227a-2b of the Regulations of Connecticut State Agencies, unless the method or methods used to conduct the analysis get approved by the commissioner and such analysis gets performed by an analyst.